kumuluz/kumuluzee-logs/README.md

 The configuration for Fluentd is loaded from the `config.yaml` configuration file or other specified configuration source.
 Configuration for Fluentd daemon is configured through the daemon configuration file.
-Each log message is automatically enriched with the context data, if the following configuration values are set: kumuluzee.name, kumuluzee.env.name and kumuluzee.version.
+Each log message is automatically enriched with the contextual data, if the following configuration values are set: kumuluzee .name, kumuluzee.env.name and kumuluzee.version.
 Sample configuration:

 ```yaml